weaveworks/profiles-catalog/charts/external-secrets/Bootstrapping-Guide.md

 - ***secrets/aws.yaml***

-This CR has describes what data should be fetched, how the data should be transformed and saved as a `Kind=Secret`
+This CR describes which secret should be fetched from the secret store, how the secret should be transformed and saved as a `Kind=Secret`

 ```yaml
 apiVersion: external-secrets.io/v1beta1